Missing jet may have strayed to west, Malaysia military says

 It said the images were taken over the "suspected accident area at sea" that was not far from where the plane made its last known communication with air traffic control.

-The website of the State Administration for Science, Technology and Industry for National Defence said the objects measured about 22 by 24 metres, 14 by 19 metres and 13 by 18 metres.
+The website of the State Administration for Science, Technology and Industry for National Defence said the objects measured about 22 by 24 meters, 14 by 19 meters and 13 by 18 meters.
 It was unclear if that location had been searched.

 There was no immediate explanation why the Chinese agency waited for four days to reveal the images.